 It takes a team of individuals to keep any large facility operational.
 From electrical systems and air conditioning to safety procedures or everyday repairs, today's large facilities need skilled, educated technicians to keep things running smoothly.
-TSTC's Facilities Management students immerse themselves in a cross-disciplinary program with intensive coursework and hands-on experience in everything from building codes and inspections to boilers and electrical theory.
+TSTC's Facilities Maintenance & Management students immerse themselves in a cross-disciplinary program with intensive coursework and hands-on experience in everything from basic hydraulics and building codes and inspections to commercial wiring and electrical theory.
 Backed by a knowledgeable staff and an advisory committee of industry experts who help keep the program current, you can gain the competitive advantage needed to succeed in this dynamic field.

-Facilities Management is available at the Waco campus.
+Facilities Maintenance & Management is available at the Waco campus.